Spring Lawn Treatment

 In addition to testing the pH levels, inspect your lawn for any diseases or pest problems.
 Thatch is a common lawn problem in residential lawns that have not been treated.
-Thatch is a layer of living and dead grass shoots, stems, and roots that populates between the blades of grass and soil layer.
+Thatch is a layer of living and dead grass shoots, stems, and roots that populates between the blades of grass and the soil layer.
 A thatch rake or dethatcher can help fix this common problem.

 Aerate Your Spring Lawn

 It’s important to get into the habit of aerating your lawn.
 The many benefits of aeration include improved fertilizer uptake, better tolerance to drought and heat, better exchange of nutrients and oxygen with the soil, and more.
-The best time to aerate your lawn is the early spring or fall, making now the ideal opportunity to do so.
+The best time to aerate your lawn is in early spring or fall, making now the ideal opportunity to do so.
 This can help the overall health of your lawn.